News

 First City Monument Bank FCMB

-FCMB was established in Nigeria in the year 1982 as an offshoot of City Securities Limited (which had been in existence since 1977) to offer retail, commercial and investment banking, and well as asset management, pension management, microfinance amongst other services.
+FCMB was established in Nigeria in the year 1982 as an offshoot of City Securities Limited (which had been in existence since 1977).
+It offers retail, commercial and investment banking, and well as asset management, pension management, microfinance amongst other services.
 It is one of the nine arms of the FCMB Group Plc; and it has branches in both Nigeria and the United Kingdom.
 FCMB released its results for the financial year ending September 2022 in which it was stated that the bank recorded:

 Union Bank of Nigeria